Migration and Europe: Protecting fundamental rights

 An open Europe

-Whereas the current number of refugees arriving in Europe is extremely high, the open nature of Europe should be preserved.
-The European Union should not become a ‘Fortress Europe’ with a migration policy relying on fences and border patrol, and internally, Schengen cannot be compromised.
+Whereas the number of refugees arriving in Europe in recent years has been exceptionally high, the open nature of Europe should be preserved.
+Schengen cannot be compromised.
 Free movement is a fundamental right for EU citizens.
-A ‘Fortress Europe’ runs contrary to the founding values of the Europe Union.
-Safe access to the EU should be ensured for those that seek asylum.
-In that light, applying for refugee status at the country of origin and options such as humanitarian visa should be explored.
+A ‘Fortress Europe’ runs contrary to the founding values of the European Union.

-Migration is not a threat, but a challenge which also offers opportunities for a continent characterized by demographic decline and with labour markets in need of skilled workers.
-Legal migration is an essential part of the European Agenda on Migration, channels of legal migration should be fostered and promoted in order to prevent further humanitarian disasters and counter human trafficking.
+Migration is not a threat, but a challenge which also offers opportunities for a continent characterised by demographic decline and with labour markets in need of skilled workers.
+As an essential part of the European Agenda on Migration, channels of legal migration should be fostered and promoted in order to prevent further humanitarian disasters and counter human trafficking.

 The European Movement International is convinced that the above points are imperative to formulate a determined response to the migration crisis.
 While respecting the democratic process in order to ensure wide backing for a European policy on migration and keeping in mind international conventions on refugee law, national leaders and European institutions should take their responsibility for the lives and wellbeing of refugees and asylum seekers arriving in Europe.

 Two years after the adoption of the European Agenda on Migration, countless measures have been adopted on the EU level to reduce incentives for irregular migration, save lives and secure the EU´s external borders, reform the Common European Asylum System and create channels for legal migration.
 Today, migration remains a priority issue in the EU, where the migration crisis continues to bring negative repercussions.
-Across Europe, anti-migration sentiment and even violence.
+Across Europe, anti-migration sentiment remains and violence continues.
 On the political level, leaders opt for nationalist rhetoric and building fences.
-But the consequences on the individual level are most profound: the dignity and safety of refugees and asylum seekers is violated by degrading shelter conditions (or none at all) and ad-hoc proposals to declare the safety of countries of origin.
+But the consequences on the individual level are most profound: the dignity and safety of refugees and asylum seekers is violated by degrading or non-existent shelter conditions and ad-hoc proposals to classify the safety of countries of origin.
 In managing the refugee crisis, the EU must make sure it keeps the humanitarian perspective in mind and lead by example in defending fundamental rights.